Things to consider when searching for health insurance in the UK

 Directly through a health insurance provider

-Health insurance providers are the companies that offer policies to people needing health insurance.
+Health insurance providers are the companies that offer policies to people needing private health insurance.
 Regardless of whether you go through a broker, your policy is held with the provider.
 This means that treatment, claims and other related actions to do with your health insurance policy go directly through the health insurance provider.
 Bear the following in mind:

 - Providers won’t compare the policies available to you across other providers; you’ll only receive quotes for that specific company.
 They’re not inclined to compare policies across the entire market, so you may not be receiving the most competitive one by purchasing through them.